fclorenzo/pkreborn-access/README.md

 - **Accessible Summary**: Selecting this opens a sub-menu with two choices:
   - **Display BST**: Reads the Pokémon's species, form, typing, base stats, and abilities.
   - **Pokemon Details**: Reads more in-depth information, including level, held item, nature, IVs, EVs, and moves.
+  - **Export Team**: Exports your party to a file in pokepaste format.

+### Pokémon PC Menu Controls

+The "Accessible Summary" option is also available when you select a Pokémon in a PC box.
+It provides the same "Display BST" and "Pokemon Details" sub-options.

 ## Installation